Amirtheahmed/Reactive-Resume/docs/information-bank-migration.md

 Summary: Built web applications...
 ```

-## Legacy Custom Sections
+## Custom Sections

-The legacy custom sections feature is now deprecated but remains functional for backward compatibility:

-- ⚠️ **Deprecated** - Custom sections will not receive new features
-- ✅ **Still Works** - Existing custom sections continue to function
+Custom sections are still available for storing information that doesn't fit into the standard structured sections.
+However, for best results with AI features and autofill, we recommend using the structured sections whenever possible.

+### When to Use Custom Sections

+Use custom sections for:
+- **Unique information** that doesn't fit any standard category
+- **Industry-specific data** not covered by standard sections
-- ❌ **Not Recommended** - New data should be added to structured sections
+- **Temporary storage** before migrating to structured sections
+- **Free-form content** that requires flexible formatting

+### When NOT to Use Custom Sections

+Prefer structured sections for:
+- Work experience → **Experience** section
+- Education → **Education** section
+- Certifications → **Certifications** section
+- Any data that fits a standard section type

+### Limitations of Custom Sections

-- 🤖 **Limited AI Support** - AI features work best with structured data
+- ⚠️ **Limited AI Support** - AI features work best with structured data

-### Deprecation Warning

-When you have legacy custom sections, you'll see a warning message:

-> "Custom sections are deprecated.
-Please use the structured sections above for better AI generation and autofill support."
+- ⚠️ **No Autofill** - Browser extension cannot parse unstructured content
+- ⚠️ **No Validation** - Custom sections don't validate data format
+- ✅ **Still Functional** - Custom sections continue to work for storage

 ## FAQ

 ### Q: Will my existing custom sections be deleted?
-**A:** No. Your existing custom sections remain intact.
-You can continue to view and edit them in the "Legacy Custom Sections" accordion.
+**A:** No. Your existing custom sections remain intact and fully functional.

 ### Q: Can I still create new custom sections?
-**A:** Yes, but it's not recommended.
-The option to add custom sections is still available in the legacy accordion, but new data should be added to the appropriate structured sections for best results.
+**A:** Yes!
+The "Add Custom Section" button is always available at the bottom of the Information Bank page.
+Custom sections are useful for storing information that doesn't fit into the standard structured sections.

 ### Q: Will AI features work with my custom sections?
 **A:** AI features can read custom section content, but structured data produces significantly better results.
 Structured sections provide context (e.g., "this is a company name" vs "this is a job title") that helps AI generate more accurate content.